charafmrah/network-intrusion-detection/presentaion.md

 - Logistic Regression might be overfitting the data.

-- The Support Vector Machine model has the worst performance with an accuracy of 91%.
+- The Logistic Regression model has the worst performance with an accuracy of 93.7%.

 ---